gnieboer/tsp-redesign/index.md

 <img src="{{ site.baseurl }}/assets/img/icons/sun.svg" alt="">
 </div>

 ## New to the TSP?
-Let’s start with the basics
+Let’s start with the basics.
+KNOW

 You can setup your account, rollover a 401(k), and so much more.